 Below, you will find answers to the frequently asked questions received by the Foundation from prospective applicants.
 Please review these FAQs before contacting the Foundation with questions.

-You may apply with one project per submission cycle.
-Applicants may submit for funding multiple times throughout the year but are only eligible to receive funding once per calendar year.
+You may apply for with one project grant per submission cycle.
+Applicants may submit for funding multiple times throughout the year but are only eligible to receive project funding once per calendar year.

 Returning grantees must be in good standing with all required reporting submitted before new applications will be accepted.

 Your project start date should fall within a six-month window of the grant notification date.
-For example, if you apply for funding in December 2018, you will be notified whether you have received funding on March 12, 2019.
-Your project must begin between March 13 – September 30, 2019.
-If your project begins outside of that window, you should apply in a different submission period.
 If your event is ongoing (for example, a monthly series throughout the year) you may apply when makes most sense for your project and annual budget.

 Individuals or organizations that do not have 501(c)(3) tax-exempt status must use a fiscal sponsor.
 A fiscal sponsorship agreement/ Memorandum of Understanding is required.

 Individual artists and applying organizations should use their own information and primary contact for the application.
 If you are using a fiscal sponsor, you will find a section of the application to include the information for your fiscal sponsor.

 Please check your spam folder for the email confirmation of your user ID and password.
 If you do not receive an email after submitting your registration information, please contact Zellerbach Family Foundation Grants Manager Patrick Taylor at email@example.com

 Yes, as long as you are applying as the same individual/organization you can use your existing user ID and password.